1963 South Vietnamese coup d'état: Fighting in Saigon

 The rebels encountered little resistance at the start of the attack on Saigon, and this allowed them to generate momentum.
-This was primarily to Diệm and Nhu's complacency and mistaken assumption that the military action was the start of Operation Bravo.
+This was primarily due to Diệm and Nhu's complacency and their mistaken assumption that the military action was the start of Operation Bravo.
 The central police called Diệm, informing him that the marines did not appear to be friendly.
 It was too late as the rebels captured the police headquarters and shut down the secret police, which were directly controlled by Nhu.

 Wearing red scarves for identification, the rebel marines caught the loyalists off guard and took over control of the building of the Interior Ministry and the National Police headquarters.
-The latter installation was captured by some newly enlisted troops from the Quang Trung Training Camp, led by General Mai Hữu Xuân, who promptly arrested the Diem supporters in the office.
+The latter installation was captured by some newly enlisted troops from the Quang Trung National Training Center, led by General Mai Hữu Xuân, who promptly arrested the Diem supporters in the office.
 The rebels also tried to take control of the Infantry School in Saigon so that they could use the two trainee battalions against Diệm, but the loyalist head of the institution, Colonel Lam Son, foiled their plans.

 One of Diệm's aides called Đính but was told that Đính was not there.
 Diệm and Nhu remained relaxed, confident that it was the phony coup.
 When security officials noticed the troop movements, a panicked young officer telephoned Nhu, who serenely said.
 "It's all right, I know about it."
 The generals timed the coup to trick Nhu and Diệm, who were always paranoid about threats to their power, into believing that the threat was false.

 The rebels outnumbered the Diệmists and quickly made inroads against the loyalists, who were caught unawares and confused about whether the coup was real.
 The generals wanted and needed to finish the operation quickly with as little hand-to-hand combat as possible, as they knew that both factions would have to put aside their differences and regroup to fight the communists after the coup, and because a drawn out mini-civil war would only allow the communists to take over the countryside while the ARVN fought in the capital.
 Minh had decided to keep the loyalists in their rank afterward if they still wanted to fight the VC.
-Furthermore, a drawn-out conflict would benefit the VC.
 Most of the anti-Diệm forces also wanted to avoid killing the president in a large-scale battle for the palace.